JeaustinSirias/Android_app_basic_buttons/README.md

-# Basic Android application with functional buttons
+# Basic Android app with functional buttons
 This is an introductory sample to Android apps development by using [Android Studio](https://developer.android.com/studio) for developers.

 ## Instructions